Trucking Heavy Equipment Between Houston and Dallas

 What documents do I need?

-Bill of lading, insurance certificates, and permits for oversize or overweight loads.
-Some projects require lift plans and site safety files.
+A bill of lading, insurance certificates, and TxDOT permits for any oversize or overweight load.
+Some projects also need lift plans and site safety files.

 Are there size or weight limits on I-45?